Skip to main content

 Build

-The Roll Ball Infraspinatus Stretch focuses on the infraspinatus, a key muscle of the rotator cuff that plays an important role in shoulder stability and external rotation.
-Using a small ball allows you to apply controlled pressure to areas that often become tight from pressing movements, overhead work, or prolonged sitting.
+The Roll Ball Infraspinatus Stretch targets the infraspinatus, a key rotator cuff muscle responsible for shoulder stability and external rotation.
+Using a small ball, you apply controlled pressure to areas that commonly become tight from pressing movements, overhead work, or extended periods of sitting.

 1. Lie on your side with your knees bent at a 90-degree angle and a small exercise ball beneath your top arm's shoulder joint.